KaustubhPatil10/TAP/README.md

   * altered products table with last_modified (field) as it was used in triggers.
 ### USED TRANSACTIONS IN TFLECOMMERCE.
   * Converted first two transactions into store procedures for repetative use.

+### Created two Database TFLECommerce and TFLGreenhouseAutomation:
+  * Using TFLECommerce in - MYSQL, MsSQL
+  * USING TFLGreenhouseAutomation in - MYSQL, MsSQL
+  * Created different Stored Procedures, Events - in TFLECommerce , Transactions, Triggers, Windows Task Schedulers - in TFLGreenhouseAutomation.